Things all students should know when renting privately:

 - Always communicate with your landlord or agent via email and keep a folder of all emails for evidence

 - REMEMBER: There is lots of accommodation in Canterbury all year round.
 Wait until at least January before you start looking at rooms and agreeing your new flatmates.
 If you sign a contract too early you usually can’t get out of it.
-That is a lot of money to loose!!!!!!
+That is a lot of money to lose!!!!!!